patka/cassandra-migration/README.md

 used just for migrations.
 Have a look on the [Datastax documentation](https://docs.datastax.com/en/developer/java-driver/4.6/manual/core/configuration/) on how to define such a profile.
 Once defined, you can set the execution profile name in the `MigrationConfiguration` and it will be used during migration.
-`execution-profile-name` is also available in the spring auto configuration and canbe used in the `application.properties` file.
+`execution-profile-name` is also available in the spring auto configuration and can be used in the `application.properties` file.

 ## Version deprecation